cygni/cygni-competence-7-databases/neo4j/README.md

 Match (n) where ID(n) = <id> return n
 ```

-9.Get properties for a specific node
+9. Get properties for a specific node
 ```
 Match (n) where ID(n) = 0 return properties(n)
 ```

-10.Filter graph on specific value
+10. Filter graph on specific value
 ```
 Match (n {name: 'Reisling'}) return n
 ```

-11.Get relations from all specific node
+11. Get relations from all specific node
-Get all relations from a node
+  * Get all relations from a node
 ```
 MATCH (:Grape {name: 'Reisling'})-[r]-()
 RETURN r
 ```
-Get all incoming relations from a node
+  * Get all incoming relations from a node
 ```
 MATCH (:Grape {name: 'Reisling'})<-[r]-()
 RETURN r
 ```
-Get all outgoing relations from a node
+  * Get all outgoing relations from a node
 ```
 MATCH (:Grape {name: 'Reisling'})-[r]->()
 RETURN r